Owen Miller Player Props: Brewers vs. Athletics

 Owen Miller At The Plate

-- Miller is hitting .308 with 10 doubles, four home runs and seven walks.
+- Miller has 10 doubles, four home runs and eight walks while hitting .314.

-- Miller has picked up a hit in 35 of 46 games this year, with multiple hits 10 times.

-- He has hit a long ball in four games this year (8.7%), leaving the park in 2.4% of his trips to the dish.
+- Looking at the 47 games he has played this season, he's hit a home run in four of them (8.5%), and in 2.4% of his trips to the dish.

-- Miller has driven home a run in 15 games this season (32.6%), including more than one RBI in 6.5% of his games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.